Acetate: Acetate in biology

 Acetate is a common anion in biology.
 It is mainly utilized by organisms in the form of acetyl coenzyme A.

 Intraperitoneal injection of sodium acetate (20 or 60 mg per kg body mass) was found to induce headache in sensitized rats, and it has been proposed that acetate resulting from oxidation of ethanol is a major factor in causing hangovers.
 Increased serum acetate levels lead to accumulation of adenosine in many tissues including the brain, and administration of the adenosine receptor antagonist caffeine to rats after ethanol was found to decrease nociceptive behavior.

 Acetate has known immunomodulatory properties and can affect the innate immune response to pathogenic bacteria such as the respiratory pathogen Haemophilus influenzae.

-Fermentation acetyl CoA to acetate
+Fermentation of acetyl CoA to acetate

 Pyruvate is converted into acetyl-coenzyme A (acetyl-CoA) by the enzyme pyruvate dehydrogenase.
 This acetyl-CoA is then converted into acetate in E. coli, whilst producing ATP by substrate-level phosphorylation.
 Acetate formation requires two enzymes: phosphate acetyltransferase and acetate kinase.